dhis2/dhis2-docs/src/user/using-the-maps-app.md

 - **Population age groups**: Estimated number of people living in an area, grouped by age and gender.

+- **Building footprints**: The outlines of buildings derived from high-resolution satellite imagery.
+Only for the continent of Africa.

 - **Elevation**: Elevation above sea level.

 - **Precipitation**: The values are in millimeters within 5 days periods.
 Updated